kumuluz/kumuluzee-samples/discovery/discovery-discover-jaxrs/README.md

 ## Tutorial

-This tutorial will guide you through the steps required to create a servlet, which uses KumuluzEE Service Discovery We will develop a simple REST service with the following resources:
+This tutorial will guide you through the steps required to create a service, which uses KumuluzEE Discovery extension.
+We will develop a simple REST service with the following resources:
 * GET http://localhost:8080/v1/discovery/url - discovered service's url
 * GET http://localhost:8080/v1/discovery - list of all customers from discovered service + discovered service's url